TheLinuxITGuy/Turtle-Dragonflight/README.md

 The Dragonflight UI for Turtle WoW.

 ## Installation
-#### This is a stand-alone addon made for the Turtle WoW 1.12.1 client.
+#### This is a stand-alone addon made for the Turtle WoW 1.12.1 client based on ShaguTweaks.
+PLEASE DO NOT TRY TO RUN SHAGU TWEAKS ALONGSIDE TURTLE DRAGONFLIGHT.

 #### Manual Install
 1. Unpack the Zip file included with this download.